-With strict new cybersecurity laws like GDPR in Europe and established standards such as PCI DSS and the Australian data privacy legislation, organisations are being held to account for the steps they take to keep people’s data safe.
+With strict new cybersecurity laws like the established PCI DSS, GDPR in Europe, and the Australian data privacy legislation, organizations are being held to account for the steps they take to keep people’s data safe.
 While these standards are certainly positive steps forward for data security worldwide, they can pose several difficult and expensive challenges for businesses.
-But data security is nothing new, so there are several methods available to organisations to help them to keep their data secure.
+However, data security is nothing new, and there are several methods available to organizations to help them to keep their data secure.
 Sensitive data masking is one such method and it is an extremely effective way of ensuring that sensitive data is kept safe by rendering it impossible to interpret.

-First of all, we need to establish exactly what sensitive data means.
 Sensitive data is any information that is required to be protected because it holds value only when it is kept secret.
-For example, credit card data is sensitive data because it can be stolen and used by someone who does not own it, with negative consequences to the cards actual owner.
+For example, credit card data is sensitive data because it can be stolen and used by someone who does not own it, with negative consequences to the card’s actual owner.
 The stolen card data can be used by someone who does not own it to purchase goods and services.

 Other forms of sensitive data include names, addresses, phone numbers, gender, religion and employee information.
 This type of data is extremely valuable to cybercriminals because it can be sold on the dark web in order for criminals to successfully assume fake identities.
 In many countries around the world, identity theft is a serious crime.

 Organisations that store this sensitive data have a duty of care to keep this sensitive information secure because it has been entrusted to them by their customers.
-The aforementioned data privacy laws (GDPR, PCI DSS) set out a list of requirements to help organisations understand what they need to do in order to minimise the risk of sensitive data being lost.
+The aforementioned data privacy laws, like PCI DSS, set out a list of requirements to help organizations understand what they need to do in order to minimise the risk of sensitive data being lost.

 Ground Labs’ Enterprise Recon software can be used to scan for sensitive data in locations where the user would not expect to find it.
 The user can then remediate this information by performing sensitive data masking if it is a data type that supports masking such as a credit card number for example.